History of the Voorhees Choir

 Direction of the choir changed hands from Dr. Newton to Arnold Kunrad Kvam (1960s-'70s), the chairman of the now-established, nationally recognized Department of Music at the university.
 In the 1970s, Barbara Linglebach assumed directorship of the Voorhees Choir, taking the group to Lincoln Center's Alice Tully Hall in New York City.

-Currently under the direction of Dr. Brandon Williams, Voorhees Choir maintains a membership of 70 voices, representing all women of the university.
-Our aims and goals have not changed since our inception, and we still proudly pursue musical excellence in concert and competition, represent Douglass College to the university and serve as the official College Choir at Douglass College events, such as the First-Year Convocation, Yule Log, and Sacred Path.
+Currently under the direction of Dr. Brandon Williams, the Voorhees Choir maintains a membership of 70 voices, representing students from across the university.
+We still proudly pursue musical excellence in concert and competition, represent Douglass College to the university, and serve as the official College Choir at Douglass College events, such as the First-Year Convocation, Yule Log, and Sacred Path.

 History compiled by Elizabeth T. Reiner, Historian/Alumnae Chair, 1998-'99 Academic Year